St. Joseph Marquette

 Exploration and experimentation lead the lessons in the science curriculum.
 Understanding how Earth systems function and the way life works within those systems provides students a grasp of basic scientific ideas.
 The students pursue knowledge about cells, the rock cycle, ecosystems, the human body, measurement, heat, light and sound waves and elements of chemistry.
 All lessons are taught with a basic understanding of laboratory safety, microscope and scientific instrument use.

-All middle school classes have access to Computer Technology classes.
+All middle school classes have access to a Computer Lab.
 Computers are accessible in the classrooms as well as in the computer lab for research and word processing.
-Within the computer lab, students learn skills in Microsoft Word, Excel, and PowerPoint to be efficent in computer usage; in addition, Internet safety is a priority.
+Within the computer lab, students learn skills in Microsoft Word, Excel, and PowerPoint to be efficient in computer usage; in addition, Internet safety is a priority.
 A social media unit is also taught.

 One quarter per academic year will be spent in the art program exploring different mediums and ways of displaying art.
 Areas of concentration are photography, clay, watercolor, printmaking, collage, drawing, painting, plaster, and oil pastel.
 There is one or two art shows throughout the year in which students work is put on display.